bryankeller/BLKFlexibleHeightBar/README.md

 ### Basic Setup
 A good starting place is to have a project with some kind of scrolling view (i.e. UITableView, UICollectionView, UIWebView, UIScrollView, etc).
 Make sure you've set up a property to access your scrolling view since we'll need to set its delegate property later on.

+NOTE: Because `UITableViewController`'s `view` property is the same as its `tableView` property, adding a `BLKFlexibleHeightBar` instance as a subview of a `UITableViewController`'s `view` results in the bar being a subview of the `tableView`.
+I personally recommend just using a plain old `UIViewController` so you can fully control its view's subviews.
+Alternatively, see [this stackoverflow post](http://stackoverflow.com/questions/4641879/how-to-add-a-uiview-above-the-current-uitableviewcontroller).

 First, import the main `BLKFlexibleHeightBar` header into the class where you'll be configuring the bar.